ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 ## Changelog
+### 0.4.3 (2019-04-14)
+* (Apollon77) Change enable/disable of Amazon Alexa and of Google Home from configuration to be really "active if selected".

 ### 0.4.2 (2019-03-10)
 * (bluefox) Allowed the enable and disable of Amazon Alexa and of Google Home from configuration.